 Filters or grism

 UV polarizers combine with Wheel 2 filters

 For imaging observations, the basic configuration consists of detector, operating mode (MODE=ACCUM), and filter.
 Chapter 5 presents detailed information about each ACS imaging mode.

-We refer you to Chapter 6 if you are interested in slitless spectroscopy or polarimetry.
+We refer you to Chapter 6 if you are interested in slitless spectroscopy, imaging polarimetry, or imaging spectropolarimetry.